 Community centre offered to local groups

-COMMUNITY groups are being invited to apply to run a neighbourhood centre in North Evington.
+LOCAL groups are being invited to apply to run a community centre in North Evington.

 The Coleman Lodge Community Centre, in the Wayne Way, is being offered to local groups for them to take over the running of the building, under the council’s community asset transfer policy.